SuperblocksHQ/ethereum-studio/README.md

 Consider double-checking and updating the `CHANGELOG` to reflect the changes.
 Tag the new version.

 ## Contributing
 Contributions are welcome, a `TODO` list will be presented.

-## Blockchain agnostic
-Studio is only for Ethereum DApp development as for now.
-However the goal is for Studio to support many different blockchain technologies and smart contract languages.